DavidXU12345/effective_java/Chapter2.md

     }
 }
 ```
 Static factory gives you the flexibility to change your mind about whether the class is a singleton without changing its API.
-For exaple, it could be modified to return a separate instance for each thread that invokes it.<br><br>
+For exaple, it could be modified to return a separate instance for each thread that invokes it.

 ### Item 4: Enforce noninstantiability with a private constructor
 ```java